nisharao321/Lab3/procedure.md

 17. Click on the NEXT button at the bottom right corner to proceed to the next step.Repeat all the steps for 400 rpm.<br>
 <img src="images/A17.png"><br>

-18. The Result for 300 rpm and 400 rpm is given below.<br>
+18. The Result for velocity of air at 300 rpm and 400 rpm is given below.<br>
 <img src="images/A18.png"><br>